Age of Information Optimization in a RIS-Assisted Wireless Network: Introduction

-The AoI problem has been investigated for various domains, such as, vehicular networks \cite{alabbasi2020joint}\cite{vehicular1}, UAV assisted communications \cite{uav1}\cite{uav2}, edge caching \cite{edgecaching1} \cite{edgecaching2}, MEC-assisted networks \cite{emara2020mec}, \cite{kuang2019age}.
+AoI metric has received a considerable interest from the research community, accentuating its benefits especially for time-sensitive systems.
+Different from traditional performance metrics, such as delay and throughput, AoI captures the freshness of information through the inter-delivery time intervals of the packets as well as the delay experienced by the packets in the system.
+The AoI minimization problem has been investigated in various domains, such as, vehicular networks \cite{alabbasi2020joint,vehicular1}, machine-type communication \cite{9126228}, UAV-assisted communications \cite{8570843,9511090}, edge caching \cite{9262040,edgecaching2}, and mobile edge computing assisted networks \cite{9001219,9665756}.
 More relevant to this research are the works that have investigated the AoI minimization problem with stochastic arrivals.
-In \cite{kadota2019minimizing}, a lower bound on the average age of information performance is derived for networks with stochastic arrivals under the three queuing systems: i.e., i) No queue, ii) Single queue and ii) First-in first-out queue.
-The authors of \cite{9007478} investigated the AoI in a carrier-sense multiple access (CSMA) based system employing the stochastic hybrid systems technique.
+In \cite{kadota2019minimizing}, a lower bound on the average AoI performance is derived for networks with stochastic packets arrivals under three different queuing scenarios, namely, no queue, single queue, and first-in first-out queue.
+The authors of \cite{9007478} investigated the AoI in a carrier-sense multiple access based system employing the stochastic hybrid system tools where $N$ links contend for a channel.
 They aimed to optimize the average AoI by adjusting the back-off time of each link.
-In \cite{8437712}, the author proposed near-optimal solution to address the optimization of AoI in wireless communication networks wherein Whittle’s index was used to capture the transmission urgency of terminals.
+In \cite{8437712}, the author proposed a near-optimal solution to address the optimization of AoI in wireless communication networks wherein Whittle’s index was used to capture the transmission urgency of terminals.
 The authors of \cite{li2019minimizing} considered various sampling periods and sample sizes for each source node and proposed a low-complexity scheduling algorithm that achieves near-optimal performance when there is no synchronization among the nodes during the sampling process.
-The authors of \cite{zhang2020age}, investigated the AoI problem in the context of cellular Internet of UAVs and formulated a joint sensing and transmission time, UAV trajectory and scheduling optimisation problem.
-The problem, being NP-hard, was decoupled into two sub-problems and was solved using an iterative algorithm and a dynamic programming approach.
+The authors of \cite{zhang2020age} investigated the AoI minimization problem in the context of cellular Internet of UAVs and formulated a framework that jointly optimize the sensing and transmission time, the UAV trajectory and the task scheduling (i.e., the selection of the sensing tasks).
+The formulated problem, which is NP-hard, was decoupled into two sub-problems and that were solved using an iterative algorithm and a dynamic programming approach, respectively.
+Different from the above background, this work leverages RIS in a wireless network to enhance information freshness at the end users by minimizing the AoI.
+In the following part, we will discuss the recent research contributions on the integration of RIS in wireless cellular networks.